WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What are coins?

-Bitcoin uses a system of inputs and outputs to keep track who owns how many sats.
+Bitcoin uses a system of [inputs and outputs](/why-wasabi/Coins.md) to keep track who owns how many sats.
 Every transaction specifies one or more inputs, the chunk of bitcoin being spent, and one or more outputs, the destination of who receives the bitcoin.
-A coin is also called an unspent transaction output UTXO, meaning that this output has not been used as the input of a new transaction - it is yet to be spent.
+A coin is also called an unspent transaction output (UTXO), meaning that this output has not been used as the input of a new transaction - it is yet to be spent.
-In order to spend a UTXO, the valid signature and script has to be provided in the transaction.
+In order to spend an UTXO, the valid signature and script has to be provided in the transaction.
 This ensures that only with knowledge of the correct private key can this coin be sent to a new address.
 This chain of links between inputs being spent and outputs being generated is verified by every full node, and stored on the timechain.
 :::